the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 date:   2025-04-23 8:00:00 -0600
 ---

 > **TL;DR**: In this post, I make the case for building dedicated QA endpoints — simplified, synchronous wrappers around your production logic — to dramatically speed up debugging and evaluation of AI/ML systems.
-I motivate / illustrate with two examples and explore when, why, and how to use them effectively.
+I motivate with two examples and explore when, why, and how to use them effectively.

 ## 📢 Has this ever happened to you? 📢